fbpx

 But it’s important to be aware of everyone’s boundaries, including your own.
 Check in with each other — this is one scenario where it’s impossible to over-communicate.
 If you’re not sure if a guy is into what you’re doing, ask him directly, and get an enthusiastic go-ahead before you proceed.
 Same goes for you.
 If you’re not enjoying what’s happening, let your partner(s) know and change it up.

-5. Opt out any time if you’re not feeling it
+5. Opt out of the threesome if you’re not feeling it

 Like a lot of fantasies, there are going to be times when a threesome fails to live up to expectations.
 A great threesome is about everyone having fun.
 If at any time you’re not enjoying yourself, or your boundaries aren’t being respected, or you’re not comfortable for any reason — it’s time to leave.